Fernando-LRz/movies-app/README.md

 ```

 ## Configuration
-An api key from TheMovieDB API is required and must be set in the movieDB.tsx file, located at: src/api.
+An api key from TheMovieDB is required and must be set in the movieDB.tsx file, located at: src/api.

 ## Run the app
 ```bash